CanDIG/candig-server/docs/development.rst

 run OK on most unix distributions.
 You can run it on `MacOS`, but `wget` likely won't work and you should either download the files yourself, or use a replacement for `wget`.

+See :ref:`datarepo` for more information regarding ingesting data and starting up server.

 .. warning::
     Please note that by default, the script installs the server on the directory